mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button text adjustment

-You can adjust the scale and position of the text label with `labelX`, `labelY`, and `labelScale`.
+The scale and position of the text label can be adjusted with `labelX`, `labelY` and `labelScale`.
 The origin of the text is the left-middle edge of the button.

 ```text
 # move text label to upper-right of original and magnify by 1.5